kohler/peteramati/doc/psetsjson.md

 ```

 This defines two problem sets, "1" and "2".
 The `_defaults` entry defines
 entries common to the problem sets.
-(All keys that start with an underscore
-provide non-problem-set configuration.)

 Problem sets
 ------------